That Lovely Golden Haired God is Back and Thor is too…

 Thor: Ragnarok Teaser Trailer [HD], Marvel Entertainment with photos © Walt Disney Studios Motion Pictures

 Those of you who know me will know of my major soft spot Chris Hemsworth aka the best looking Hemsworth brother.
-As Thor (2011), Rush (2013) and as the man who stole the show in the Vacation (2015) movie.
+As Thor (2011), Rush (2013) and the man who stole the show in the Vacation (2015) movie.
 Here he’s back as Thor for his third solo movie.

-I sadly missed his last appearance, this was in an after the credits scene.
+I sadly missed his last appearance, this was in an after credits scene.
 This as I avoided Dr Strange (2016) due to an aversion to both Benedict Cumberbatch and Tilda Swinton.
 If I’d known, it would have been a tough choice of watching the whole movie just for a wee glimpse of the Norse one.
 Or stay at home and watch him in Rush again.

 It’s nothing personal against Swinton and Cumberbatch, just some film actors freak me out.
 Just as I’m sure I freak out some actors as I appear on their Twitter feed or in person (Did I tell you I saw 3 TV Dallas stars live?
 I also once met Justin Lee Collins (but that’s another